Afrotype/tac/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** The following glyphs have no contours even though they were expected to have some:

-	- Glyph name: dollar	Expected: 1, 3 or 5
+	- Glyph name: onequarter	Expected: 3 or 4

-	- Glyph name: percent	Expected: 5

-	- Glyph name: ampersand	Expected: 1, 2 or 3

-	- Glyph name: plus	Expected: 1

-	- Glyph name: colon	Expected: 2

-	- Glyph name: less	Expected: 1

-	- Glyph name: equal	Expected: 2

-	- Glyph name: greater	Expected: 1

-	- Glyph name: at	Expected: 2

-	- Glyph name: asciicircum	Expected: 1

-	- Glyph name: asciitilde	Expected: 1

-	- Glyph name: cent	Expected: 1 or 2

-	- Glyph name: currency	Expected: 2

-	- Glyph name: yen	Expected: 1 or 2

-	- Glyph name: brokenbar	Expected: 2

-	- Glyph name: section	Expected: 2

-	- Glyph name: copyright	Expected: 3
+	- Glyph name: onehalf	Expected: 3

-	- Glyph name: logicalnot	Expected: 1

-	- Glyph name: registered	Expected: 3 or 4
+	- Glyph name: threequarters	Expected: 3 or 4

-	- Glyph name: plusminus	Expected: 1 or 2

-	- Glyph name: paragraph	Expected: 1, 2 or 3

-	- Glyph name: periodcentered	Expected: 1

-	- Glyph name: multiply	Expected: 1

 	- Glyph name: germandbls	Expected: 1

 	- Glyph name: eth	Expected: 2

-	- Glyph name: divide	Expected: 3

 	- Glyph name: thorn	Expected: 2